Children love science experiments and this fizzy exploration with color is so much fun!

 Baking soda, food color, and vinegar are perhaps the easiest set of ingredients to throw together to create wonderful opportunities for science play and exploration.
-Today, our class explored these ingredients and the bubble making process in an entirely new way and it was big success…
+Today, our class explored these ingredients and the bubble making process in an entirely new way and it was a big success…

-I have written about using vinegar, baking, soda and food color before: “Fun with Colorful Bubble Science.”
+I have written about using vinegar, baking soda, and food color before: “Fun with Colorful Bubble Science.”
 In this post, the children enjoyed having the colors appear as they stirred the spoons of baking soda into the vinegar.
 But this time, I changed the process so the children would be able to explore the process with more freedom and for a longer period of time…

 - I set out trays for the children to work on.

 - I set out cups of vinegar with food color added to each cup for the children to share.